 Jayne: We definitely see a recurring theme in terms of a failure to keep accurate records.
 So particularly when that relates to performance improvement and warnings.
 So it may be that it employee’s been given a verbal warning saying you know you really need to increase your performance, you’re not hitting your markers.
 But then there’s been no record of that meeting.
 There’s been nothing in writing given to the employer to say, “Hey look we confirmed this what we discussed, this is what we expect.
 We’re giving you six months or whatever the appropriate time frame is to see some improvement, failure to see some improvement may then result in further warning,” that type of thing.
 So it’s just essential to keep a record of all these discussions related to performance, any performance improvement plan.
 That are put in place.
 And of course any follow up action that’s been taken.

 Some Action Steps

-JOANNA: Great.
+Joanna: Great.
 Okay.
 I think that’s really good advice.
-So how about out of that let’s let the listeners know the action items that relate to how they can set up processes within their organizations to reduce the likelihood of issues occurring.
+So how about out of that let’s let the listeners know the action items that relate to how they can set up processes within their organisations to reduce the likelihood of issues occurring.

 Jayne: Sure.
 I mean there are a number of things that can be done a couple of them we’ve touched on already.
 But I guess the first one is just to be clear in specifying what’s expected from new employees.
 You may want to have a process that sets out the on-boarding of new employees.
 And just be really clear let them know what your expectations are.
 And of course the accountabilities also.